JaroslavKodousek/cookbook/README.md

 A bilingual (English/Czech) Streamlit application for managing your personal recipe collection.
 The app allows you to add, edit, delete, and search through your recipes with support for images and multiple categories.

+## Live Demo

+The application is deployed and available at: [https://recepty.streamlit.app/](https://recepty.streamlit.app/)

 ## Features

 - 🌍 Bilingual interface (English/Czech)